OliverStone01/Security-lab/setup/vm-shared-folder.md

 ### Setting up your folder on your host machine.

 1. Create a folder on your host machine.
-2. Create a file inside this folder called `test.txt`.
+2. Create a file inside your folder called `test.txt`.

 > By creating this file, we can later check if the connection worked inside the VM.